| | |

-I’ve been learning how to preserve homegrown lettuce from the garden to stay crisp and fresh longer.
-Outside of utilizing the crisper drawer, I’ve learned a few tips and tricks over the years.
+I’ve been learning how to preserve homegrown lettuce from the garden and have found the best way to make it stay crisp and fresh longer.
+Outside of utilizing the crisper drawer to store lettuce, I’ve learned a few tips and tricks over the years.
 Learn how to keep your lettuce crisp and fresh longer so you can grow your garden and eat it, too.

 How to preserve lettuce from the garden longer, keeping it crisp and fresh until used.

-Taking lettuce out of the crisper drawer to find it limp and curling at the edges as it starts to turn brown is a bummer.
+Taking lettuce out of the crisper drawer to find it limp and curling at the edges (or finding rotten lettuce) as it starts to turn brown is a bummer.
+Especially when it was in there for a very long time.

 You work so hard on growing beautiful salad greens, just to let them shrivel up a day after your harvest?
 Not anymore!

-The days of wasting your fresh, The days of wasting your fresh, homegrown goods are gone.
-Learn how to keep your homegrown lettuce fresh as long, or longer than, store-bought lettuce! goods are gone.
-Learn how to keep your homegrown lettuce fresh equally as long, or longer than, the store-bought!
+Good news!
+The days of wasting your garden-fresh lettuce and fresh greens are gone.
+Learn how to keep your homegrown lettuce fresh as long, or longer than, store-bought lettuce!

 Different types of lettuce

 Romaine lettuces are a hard-leaf lettuce variety.
-Often harvested as a full head, you can also harvest the leaves slowly as they grow.
-When romaine is fully matured, the head of lettuce is shaped like a long, narrow football with layers of luscious crisp leaves.
+Often harvested as a whole head of lettuce, you can also harvest the leaves slowly as they grow instead of ending the entire plant from another lettuce harvest.
+When romaine is fully matured, the head of lettuce is shaped like a long, narrow football with layers of luscious crisp leaves without much water content.

 You can enjoy romaine’s eloquent tasting leaves in salads, on sandwiches, etc. Romaine is one of the easiest lettuces to preserve.

 Butterhead lettuce is among the soft-leaf lettuce varieties.
 This loose-leaf lettuce develops a sweeter-tasting crop.
-It develops a loosehead, making it a perfect cut-and-come-again crop to grow in your garden.
-Butterhead’s light, buttery palate and soft, smooth leaves make it the perfect sandwich lettuce.
+It develops a loose head, making it a perfect cut-and-come-again crop to grow in your garden.
+Butterhead’s light, buttery palate and soft leaves make it the perfect loose leaf lettuce for sandwiches.

 Don’t wash it